 Lots of private clinics offer laser hair removal.
-If you decide to have this treatment, make sure the clinic you choose is properly registered.
+If you decide to have this treatment, make sure the clinic you choose is properly accredited and ask your doctor if it is a good candidate.

 A cream called effornithine slows down hair growth on the face.
 You have to get it from a doctor.
 If other treatments have not helped, you could ask your doctor about it.